Reidforbus/booker/README.md

 A user/client is able to:
 - WIP Browse available services
-- WIP Book services and add messages bookings
+- WIP Book services and add messages to bookings
-- WIP Check and edit their bookings
+- WIP Review and edit their bookings

 My plan is to implement this application as a bike shop service scheduler